A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 1. Austin, Texas

-Austin is an amazing city — if what it offers is what you’re looking for.
+Austin is an amazing city — many give it the top spot of the best places to live in Texas.
 From being able to experience all four seasons, excellent public transportation, great schools, and a strong job market, to a thriving live music scene, incredible restaurants, and gorgeous green spaces — Austin really is the good kind of weird.
-People here are young, social, and hip, and there are a lot of them — which means crowds and traffic (perhaps one of the few downsides to living in Austin).
-Still, it’s one of the best places to live in Texas for young adults and families.
+People here are young, social, and hip, and there are a lot of them, which means large crowds and messy traffic (perhaps one of the few downsides to living in Austin).
+Still, it’s one of the best places to live in Texas for families, too.

 2. Dallas, Texas

 Speaking of buffets, the culinary landscape in Dallas offers amazing innovation and diversity, with a focus in recent years on farm-to-table practices and creative cuisine.
-Check out Mirador, which reopened a year ago after a pandemic hiatus, atop a downtown high-rise — fittingly, Mirador means “lookout.”
+Check out Mirador, which is located atop a downtown high-rise — fittingly, Mirador means “lookout.”

-With B-rated public schools and nearly 40 colleges and universities, Dallas couldn’t hide its studious side if it tried.
-It’s definitely one of the best cities to live in Texas for families with young kids and college students.
+With A-rated public schools and nearly 40 colleges and universities, Dallas couldn’t hide its studious side if it tried.
+It’s definitely one of the best cities to live in Texas for families with kids and college students.

 The city’s decent public transit system can get you around in a pinch, but it’s still best (and most convenient) to have a car.
 On the plus side, those cars deliver Dallas residents to everything the city has to offer, from theater and live music at the AT&T Performing Arts Center to family outings at the Dallas Zoo.

-Busy freeways are a hallmark of Houston — but green space is abundant in the city, as well.
+Busy freeways are a hallmark of Houston — but green spaces are abundant in the city, as well — making it one of the best cities to live in Texas for people who want urban features with a side of nature.

 3. Houston, Texas

-If you take I-45 south from Dallas and drive (and drive and drive), you’ll find yourself in lovely Houston, Texas.
-This culture-rich metropolis, the fourth-largest city in the U.S., offers world-class dining, pro sports teams, rave-worthy Texas BBQ, and enough entertainment options to make your head spin.
+If you take I-45 south from Dallas and drive (and drive and drive), you’ll find yourself in Houston, Texas.
+This culture-rich locale, the fourth-largest city in the U.S., offers world-class dining, pro sports teams, rave-worthy Texas BBQ, and enough entertainment options to make your head spin.
 If you decide to call Houston home, nobody would be surprised.
-The city is also full of perks for residents 65+, thanks to myriad volunteer programs, medical centers, and senior discounts.
-No wonder it’s considered one of the best places to live for retirees.
+The city is also full of perks for residents 65+, thanks to volunteer programs, medical centers, and senior discounts.
+No wonder it’s considered one of the best places to live in Texas for retirees.

-While housing costs in Houston are lower than in Texas overall, the cost of living in this Southern city is 3 percent higher than the rest of the state — especially when it comes to groceries and transportation — and 3 percent lower than the U.S average.
-Generally, though, Houston offers a solid bang for your buck, so if you can take the heat and humidity (and traffic), you may have found your own best part of Texas to live in.
+While housing costs in Houston are lower than in Texas overall, the cost of living in this Southern city is higher than the rest of the state — especially when it comes to groceries and transportation — and 3 percent lower than the U.S. average overall.
+Generally, though, Houston offers a solid bang for your buck.

 Dining in Houston means experiencing a thriving culinary scene with everything from authentic Japanese and Italian restaurants to modern steakhouses.
 We love Nancy’s Hustle, a cozy east-side bistro with a phenomenal drink selection.
 Order the Nancy cakes — savory pancakes with smoked trout roe.

-As one of the top 10 cities to buy a house in the country, it’s no wonder Plano is one of the best places to live in Texas.
+Named one of the top cities to live in the country, it’s no wonder Plano is considered one of the best places to live in Texas.

 4. Plano, Texas